MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/LocalFunctionality/Germany/how-to-set-up-reports-for-vat-and-intrastat.md

   - "de-de"
 ---
 # How to: Set Up Reports for VAT and Intrastat
-In [!INCLUDE[navnow](../../ApplicationDesign/includes/navnow_md.md)], you can specify which reports to use to create the documents that you must submit to the authorities, such as the VAT statement and the Intrastat form.
+In FIX INCLUDE HERE<!--[!INCLUDE[navnow](../../ApplicationDesign/includes/navnow_md.md)] -->, you can specify which reports to use to create the documents that you must submit to the authorities, such as the VAT statement and the Intrastat form.

 ### To set up reports for VAT